ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

 };
 ```

-This JavaScript code defines a simple AWS Lambda function handler named hello.
+This JavaScript code defines a simple AWS Lambda function handler named **hello**.
 When triggered, it returns an HTTP response with a status code of 200 and a JSON-formatted message indicating that the function executed successfully.
 This handler function is designed to be used in a serverless environment, such as one managed by the Serverless Framework, and can be easily expanded to include more complex logic and event processing.
-For example you can use the Lambda to interact with other AWS resources.
+For example, you can use Lambda to interact with other AWS resources.

 ## Deploy resources
-After getting familiar with the project, you can now deploy it to the AWS cloud.
-To do so, in the terminal or command prompt type the following command:
+After becoming familiar with the project, you can now deploy it to the AWS cloud.
+In the terminal or command prompt, type the following command:

 ```console
 serverless deploy